 An original paper reports data obtained from a clinical or laboratory study and should not contain more than 5000 words, 30 references, 5 tables and/or figures.
 It is organized based on the following structure: i) the title (in French and English); ii) the names of the author and coauthors including their affiliations and E-mail address.
 The corresponding author should be indicated including his contact details; iii) an abstract (in French and English) that should not exceed 250 words; iv) up to 5 keywords (in French and English); v) the main text of the manuscript that is written in French or English and contains the following sections: introduction, methods (including ethical approval), results and discussion; vi) statement on potential conflicts of interest; vii) contributions for authors, viii) acknowledgments; ix) references.

-Reports of clinical cases briefly are well-documented clinical observations on one to three patients or a single family mainly for teaching purpose.
+Reports of clinical cases briefly are well-documented clinical observations on one to three patients or a single family mainly for teaching purpose according to CARE guidelines.
 The text is limited to 2000 words, a maximum of 2 tables and/or figures and up to 10 references.
 The report is signed by no more than 5 authors.
 It is structured as follows: i) the title (in French and English); ii) the names of the author and coauthors including their affiliations and E-mail address.
 The corresponding author should be indicated including his contact details; iii) an abstract (in French and English) that should not exceed 250 words; iv) up to 3 keywords; v) the main text of the manuscript that is written in French or English; vi) statement on potential conflicts of interest; vii) contributions for authors, viii) acknowledgments; ix) references.
 The main text of the manuscript contains the following sections: introduction, methods (optional), observations and discussion.
 The introduction should be short, emphasizing the interest of the case.
 The discussion should be brief and aim at the main points raised by the observations.
 Extensive reference to the existing literature on the topic is not necessary.

 An editorial provides commentary about an article in the issue of the Journal in which this article is published.
 An editorial may also comment on an important medical issue currently making news.
 An editorial is limited to 1500 words, with up to 15 references and may include 2 figures and/or tables.